 I’m lucky because, for once, I have absolutely no trouble finding bras that fit, contrary to other garments.
 What pushed me sewing bras is money!
 Good bras are expensive and I can’ta fford them.
 Cheaper bras do not resist well overtime.

 Then come Beverly Johnson’s videos.
-I watched her videos on Bluprint thanks to a free week.
+I watched her videos on Craftsy thanks to a free week.
 I literally binge-watched all of her videos, with pencil and notepad at my side.
 Every video is so well-detailed, packed of useful tips and it really helped me starting my Bra Journey!

 Finding the right pattern…and the rest